cmpt376W/tiflash/README.md

 ## Run MicroBenchmark Tests

-To run micro benchmark tests, you need to build with -DCMAKE_BUILD_TYPE=RELEASE -DENABLE_TESTS=ON:
+To run micro-benchmark tests, you need to build with -DCMAKE_BUILD_TYPE=RELEASE -DENABLE_TESTS=ON:

 ```shell
 cd $BUILD